Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 An immoveable mortgage is generally created by signing the mortgage agreement.
 However, with regard to real estate registered in land books for plots of land in locations where all cadastral works are finalised, registration of the mortgage agreement in the relevant land book actually creates the mortgage over the real estate (in practice, this scenario is uncommon).

-From a practical perspective, the signatories of a secured lender should be appointed by means of a special power of attorney signed as a notarial deed (ie, the most solemn form of document in the jurisdiction where that power of attorney is signed).
+From a practical perspective, the attorney-in-fact signing an immovable mortgage agreement on behalf of a secured lender should be appointed by means of a special power of attorney signed as a notarial deed (ie, the most solemn form of document in the jurisdiction where that power of attorney is signed).

 A moveable mortgage is validly created by means of a moveable mortgage agreement signed as a private deed (no notarisation is necessary).
 The mortgaged assets should be described precisely enough under the mortgage agreement to enable reasonable identification of the actual assets.
 This description can be made by: